About cnquery Providers

 Most users don't need to think about providers. cnquery manages them for you.
 However, there are some situations where you might want to manage providers yourself:

-• Containers
+- Containers

-• Read-only mode or air-gapped environments
+- Read-only mode or air-gapped environments

 By default, when you spin up a container with cnquery installed and run any cnquery command, cnquery retrieves the latest version of the providers it needs.
 When the container is destroyed, the providers are destroyed.
-Therefore, the next time you spin up a container based on the same image, the download and installation repeat.
+The next time you spin up a container based on the same image, the download and installation repeat.

-Provider considerations for read-only and air-gapped environments
+Read-only and air-gapped environments

 In some environments, cnquery can't automatically download providers: